-The Group's energy consumption declined from 2021 to 2022.
-The primary reason for this was electricity savings due to increased electricity prices in Poland.
-About 90 per cent of engcon's energy is consumed in Sweden, where 100 per cent of electricity and 80 per cent of heating is derived from renewable energy sources.
+The Group's energy consumption declined between 2022 and 2023.
+The main reason for this was the implementation of measures to save electricity at our production facility in Poland.
+About 91 per cent of engcon's energy is consumed in Sweden, where 100 per cent of electricity and 89 per cent of heating is derived from renewable energy sources.
 The electricity purchased in Sweden comes from wind power (more than 80 per cent), hydropower (approx. 10 per cent) and bioenergy (approx. 5 per cent).
 The renewable energy in Sweden comes from the incineration of wood chips.
-In 2023, we will invest in solar panels in Poland to increase the share of renewable energy and direct our energy initiatives to those areas where they can add the greatest benefit for the climate.
+In 2024, we will invest in solar panels in Poland to increase the share of renewable energy and direct our energy initiatives to those areas where they can add the greatest benefit for the climate.